 Wastewater, both industrial and municipal waste water, often contains high concentrations of ammonia.
 Ammonia can be removed with the air stripping technology.

-How can ammonia be removed from wastewater?
+How to remove ammonia from wastewater?

 Advantages of ammonia (NH3) stripper absorber technology

 A circular economy

 This stripping technology fits perfectly within the circular economy.
 Energy costs are lower as the gases are recirculated across the absorber.